WURFL/logstash-filter-wurfl_device_detection/README.md

 ```

-In case you chose the JSON input file configuration, logstash will automatically parse it and print the output.
+Logstash will automatically parse the JSON input file configuration and print out the following.

 - `stdin` and `stdout` define which input and output plugin will be used:  in our scenario
  we use the HTTP input plugin, while we use the ruby debug console as output.